fatfingers23/pico-2-embassy-template/README.md

 # Running
 Ideally once all that is done you should just be able to do `cargo run` and it handles the reset.

+**Note: I have found that at least on my laptop if I plug in the probe first before the Pico i'm flashing that nothing is sent over serial.
+So may see the same thing.
+It's a bit like they're both fighting over /dev/ttyACM0.
+If I switch to using UART for logging i'll update this repo

 1. Cargo run builds the firmware
 2. The runner passes the name and runs `just flash` via [config.toml](./.cargo/config.toml)
 3. Just takes and uses pico-sdk's openocd to flash via the SWD ports then resets the pico to by pass a breakpoint that hits every time you flash